MarkOhnsman/student-workbook/src/reflections/wk1/day1.md

 ## What is the difference between Git and GitHub

-Afternoon Code: I did good stuff
+Afternoon Code: I did good stuff, all afternoon